The owner and operator of an illegal gambling website in South Korea hired two cyber security experts to attack a competing gambling site.

 In 2009, the number of men forced to attend the classes peaked at nearly 35,000.

 In 2011, the number of men declined to 7,400.
-Security officials in South Korea believe that the decline in attendees is not because there are fewer men visiting prostitutes, but due to the difficulty in detecting prostitution.
+Criminal justice officials in South Korea believe that the decline in attendees is not because there are fewer men visiting prostitutes, but due to the difficulty in detecting prostitution.

 A government report estimated that there were 147,000 prostitutes working in South Korea.